altenhofen/stowdots/README.md

 # stowdots

-my configs for linux-based workstations
+my configs for linux-based workstations, deployed with GNU stow